125. Humanitarian Use Devices

 Following IRB approval of an HUD, the University IRB does not require review of each individual use providing the use is consistent with the FDA-approved indications and any additional IRB restrictions.

 Continuing review must be completed at least annually for clinical uses of HUD.
-At the initial or a subsequent continuing review, the convened IRB may determine that continuing reviews may be completed via expedited review procedures as long as no unanticipated problems occur during the review period.
+The FDA permits continuing reviews under expedited review procedures as long as no unanticipated problems occur during the review period.

 Physician Reporting Requirements for Clinical Use of HUD